9 Best Tahoe Ski Resorts For Beginners

 4. Northstar California

-Northstar is another fantastic spot for beginners to ski in Tahoe, with a whopping 13% of their terrain designed just for newbies.
+Northstar California is another fantastic spot for beginners to ski in Tahoe, with a whopping 13% of their terrain designed just for newbies.

 I really enjoy their village area and all the cool stuff they have.
 You can shop, eat, and grab a drink at countless places.